dt-alliances/cas-quickstart/README.md

 1. Cloud Automation command line utility - allows creating projects, onboarding services, and sending new artifact events to CloudAutomation.

 <img src="images/setup.png" width="75%" height="75%">

+# Prerequisites

+In order to provide early access to partners, Dynatrace will provision a “sprint” Dynatrace account and "sprint" environments.

+1. Within this account, Dynatrace will create:
+    * Dynatrace instance with full admin rights.
+For example https://[YOUR-DT-ENVIRONMENT].sprint.dynatracelabs.com
+    * Cloud Automation Solution instance.
+For example https://[YOUR-CAS-ENVIRONMENT].cloudautomation.sprint.dynatracelabs.com
+1. Partner manages team members access using Dynatrace account settings
+1. Partner provides and manages a virtual machine with OneAgent and sample application.
+See Quick start guide below.

+# Quick start guide

 Follow the instructions for each step below in order.